oracle-livelabs/database/23cfree/create-views/create-views.md

     );

     INSERT INTO MOVIES_DV VALUES('{ "movie_id" : 4005,
-                                "title" : "Ratatouille",
+                                "title" : "Rango",
-                                "budget" : 150000000,
+                                "budget" : 135000000,
                                 "list_price" : 0,
-                                "year" : 2007,
+                                "year" : 2011,
-                                "runtime" : 110,
+                                "runtime" : 107,
-                                "summary" : "Remy dreams of becoming a great chef, despite being a rat in a definitely rodent-phobic profession.
-He moves to Paris to follow his dream, and with…prove his culinary abilities to a great food critic but is the food good?
-A Pixar animation.", "genres" : [
+                                "summary" : "A chameleon (Johnny Depp) who has lived as a sheltered family pet finds himself in the grip of an identity crisis.
+Rango wonders how to stand out when it is his nature to blend in.
+When he accidentally winds up in a frontier town called Dirt, he takes the first step on a transformational journey as the town's new sheriff.
+Though at first Rango only role-plays, a series of thrilling situations and outrageous encounters forces him to become a real hero.", "genres" : [

                                 ]}'